ujr/wildmatch/README.md

 To include a literal dash in the character class, place it at the very beginning of the very end of the class.
-If a character class begins with a `!` (in some implementations also with a `^`), then the class matches any single character that is not in the class.
+If a character class begins with a `!` (in some implementations also with a `^`), then the class matches any single character *not* in the class.

 A practical consideration is how to deal with unclosed character classes like `[abc`.
 While an error is a possible solution, it is